csswizardry/csswizardry.github.com/_posts/2018-11-09-css-and-network-performance.md

   Scanner (N.B.
 The same waterfall occurs in Opera and Safari.)</figcaption>
 </figure>

-This is definitely a bug in WebKit/Blink—missing quotes shouldn’t hide the `@import`ed stylesheet from the Preload Scanner.
+This is definitely a bug in WebKit/Blink — missing quotes shouldn’t hide the `@import`ed stylesheet from the Preload Scanner.

 Huge thanks to [Yoav](https://twitter.com/yoavweiss) for helping me track this